 There was a new development on the Forth Bridge in that the road deck was made of stiffened steel panels resting on cross girders at the top chords of the trusses.
 These panels were light in themselves and the overall dead weight was also kept to a minimum by specifying a thin layer (c 1 ½ inch or 40 mm) of mastic asphalt as the running surface.
 Nevertheless, the total dead weight of the Forth deck was some 18,000 tons which required the towers, main cables and anchorages to be designed to cope with this load plus the weight of the traffic on the deck.
 Construction on the Forth proceeded about two years ahead of the Severn.

 In the meantime, scale models of several options for the deck of the Severn Bridge were to be tested in the wind tunnel.
 One of these, a shallower truss configuration, became loose during the initial testing and was destroyed in rather spectacular fashion.
 It was during the delay caused by the need to rebuild the model and re-schedule the wind tunnel tests, that Freeman Fox found time to develop and test a completely novel design for the deck.

-The disastrous fate that befell the bridge over the Tacoma Narrows, drew attention to the need for wind tunnel testing during the design of suspension bridges.
-Later, the master model of the Severn Bridge was destroyed during wind tunnel testing.
-We can now appreciate that the disasters at Tacoma Narrows, and in the wind tunnel Laboratory at Bedford, were essential prerequisites for the development of the design of the deck for the Severn Bridge.
+The disastrous fate that befell the bridge over the Tacoma Narrows, had drawn attention to the need for wind tunnel testing during the design of suspension bridges.
+We can now appreciate that the disaster at Tacoma Narrows, and the accidental damage in the wind tunnel Laboratory at Bedford, were essential prerequisites for the development of the design of the deck for the Severn Bridge.
 It was a simple and revolutionary concept that showed British ingenuity in a most favourable light, internationally.
 The Severn Bridge was a great boost to British engineering.

 The decision to use Inclined Hangers.